-At Banks Road School we aim to achieve a calm and orderly school environment based on mutual respect and trust with high standards of behaviour.
-Our school website has lots of information about behaviour expectations including our behaviour policy, please visit: www.banksroadschool.co.uk.
-Appendix 4 provides the Governors Statement of Behaviour Principles.
+Banks Road School we aim to achieve a calm and orderly school environment based on mutual respect and trusts with high standards of behaviour.
+Our school website has lots of information about behaviour expectations including our behaviour policy, please visit: www.banksroadschool.co.uk Appendix 4 also provides some further information for parents about our anti-bullying strategies.